newrelic/nr1-workshop/README.md

 # Overview

-The repo for NR1 EAP enablement training experience.
+The repo for NR1 enablement training experience.
 In this repository, we'll store (or link to) a complete curriculum, including labs and workshop-specific documentation, built to support a self-paced training event focused on the New Relic One platform and developer experience.

 ## Prerequisites